or

 init

 Interactive setup wizard for MCP Hangar.
-Guides you through provider selection and configuration in under 5 minutes.
+Guides you through MCP server selection and configuration in under 5 minutes.

 Synopsis